MaterializeInc/materialize/doc/developer/design/20241015_coordinator_architecture.md

    using a `Terminate` message.
 Similarly to the startup message, this requires a catalog transaction.

+The coordinator performs the following planning and sequencing steps on select queries, the entry point is `handle_execute`:
+* It validates the portal, sets up logging, and passes control to `handle_execute_inner`.
+* Checks that the transaction mode matches the statement.
+For selects, this is trivially true as selects can be implicit and explicit transactions.
+* Next, it checks that the query is not DDL, which is true for selects.
+* It resolves the statement, which requires immutable access to the catalog.
+* It checks if the statement requires purification, which is false for selects.
+* Finally, it plans the statement and hands the plan to `sequence_plan`.

+For selects, none of the steps require exclusive access to the coordinator.

+During sequencing, the coordinator performs roughly the following steps:
+* Validate the plan, check for sufficient RBAC permissions.
+* Jump to `sequence_peek`, which validates the query (`peek_validate`) and then passes control to `sequence_staged` using a `PeekStage` object.

+From this point on, the processing advances in steps with the option of spawning tasks to advance.
+Of the steps, only some require coordinator access:
+* `LinearizeTimestamps` spawns a task to query the time stamp oracle if required by the isolation level.
+For serializable isolation, this should directly advance to `RealTimeRecency`.
+* `RealTimeRecency` determines a query time stamp, which requires spawning a task if in strict serializable isolation.
+* Next, `TimstampReadHold` acquires the read holds to fulfill the current request, if the transaction doesn't already have them.
+This step requires mutable access to the system state.
+* The next step is `PeekStageOptimize`, spawning a task to optimize the query.
+* The last step is `Finish`, which handles various cases on how to fulfill a peek.
+It can install a dataflow if needed, and can instruct the compute controller to peek a target.
+It provides a channel to send results directly to the client task.
+It requires mutable access as we store information about the peek in various places.

 The problem is the execute portion of handling queries.
 The coordinator is responsible for planning, sequencing, and executing a query, and while individual parts can be offloaded, it needs to advance the state machine for